merchise/.github/profile/README.md

 [wiki]: https://en.wikipedia.org/wiki/Merchise

 Several projects have existed in different parts of the world due to the dispersion of the original members.

-This organization on GitHub contains some projects that are being developed to share the original spirit of this group.
+## This organization on GitHub

+Here we have a collection of past, or present projects, that are generic (Common Systems layer) or are being developed to share the original spirit of this group.

 ## Other projects

-- A [technology company in Chile][chile].
+- [Merchise Ltda][chile]: A technology company in Chile.

 - [Merchise Startup Circle][msc]: After relations between Cuba and The US were "restored", a movement was created for former members of the original group